 - (a) Earthworks (RDIS)

 - (b) Lighting and Glare (RDIS)

 - (c) Waste and Recycling Storage Space (RDIS)

 - (d) The creation of Rear Sites (N-C)

 - (e) Compliance with an approved Outline Development Plans and Comprehensive Development Plans (N-C)

 - (f) Compliance with the Structure Plan (N-C)

 - (g) Staging of development (N-C)

-- (h) Access (N-C)
+(h) Access (N-C)

-Resource consent status if standard not met - All residential subzones, including deferred mixed use Ref Standard - Three Parks Low Density Residential, Medium Density Residential, and Medium Density Residential (mixed use) Subzones LDR MDR Deferred MDR (mixed use) 1 Nature and scale of non-residential uses i No more than 50% or 80m2 (whichever is the lesser) of the GFA of the building shall be for non-residential purposes, with the remainder being used for residential activities ii There shall be no commercial activity above the ground floor.
-N/A - Refer Activity Table N/A - Refer Activity Table RDIS 2 Street Scene and setback from roads - Residential buildings - including mixed use buildings (i.e. those which comprise both residential and non-residential uses), visitor accommodation, and retirement villages, except where located on rear sites: i Residential units, residential flats, mixed use buildings, visitor accommodation, and retirement villages shall be setback from the road boundary a minimum of 3 metres and a maximum of 4.5 metres; except that RDIS RDIS RDIS

-Resource co residential use s if standard not met - All including deferred mixed Ref ard - Three Parks Low Density Residential, Medium Density Residential, and Im Density Residential (mixed use) Subzones LDR MDR Deferred MDR (mixed use) (a) Garages shall be setback from the road boundary a minimum of 5.5 metres; and There shall be at least one area of glazing from a living-room_area_or, in the case of mixed use buildings from a main office or reception area of at least 2 m2 facing the street.
-Note: For the purpose of this rule, the term "living room area" is as defined in Section D but for the purpose of this rule, it relates to residential flats as well as units and excludes hallways, entries, and lobbies.
-Fences and/or landscaping having the effect of a fence within the road setback shall be no higher than 1.2m in height, except that for dwellings on the south side of streets (which are generally along an east-west axis), a fence of up to 1.8 m in height may be erected within the road setback for a maximum of 1/2 of the length of the road boundary of the site, provided the fence does not extend in front of the front façade of the dwelling or in front of that part of the dwelling which provides the required glazing (pursuant to standard (i) above).
-Note1: A road will be construed to be "along an east-west axis", where at least half of the road boundary runs east-west, +/- 20 degrees.
-Note 2: The exemption to standard (iii) is for the express purpose of enabling a larger private, north-facing outdoor living space for such dwellings For mixed use buildings, the residential entrance to the building shall be clearly distinct and separate from the public entrance.
+nt status if standa zones, including Ref dard - Three Parks Low Density Residential, Medium Density Residential, and fum Density Residential (mixed use) Subzones LDR MDR Deferred MDR (mixed use) 1 Natu re and scale of non-residential uses N/A - Refer RDIS i No more than 50% or 80m (whichever is the lesser) of the GFA of the building shall be for non-residential purposes, with the remainder being used for residential activities Activity Table Activity Table ii There shall be no commercial activity above the ground floor.
+2 build et Scene and setback from roads - Residential buildings - including mixed use lings (i.e. those which comprise both residential and non-residential uses), visitor mmodation, and retirement villages, except where located on rear sites: RDIS RDIS RDIS i Residential units, residential flats, mixed use buildings, visitor accommodation, and retirement villages shall be setback from the road boundary a minimum of 3 metres and a maximum of 4.5 metres; except that (a) Garages shall be setback from the road boundary a minimum of 5.5 metres; and ii There shall be at least one area of glazing from a living room or, in the case of mixed use buildings from a main office or reception area of at least 2 m facing the street.
+Note: For the purpose of this rule, the term "living room" is as defined in Section D but for the purpose of this rule, it relates to residential flats as well as units and excludes hallways, entries, and lobbies. iii Fences and/or landscaping having the effect of a fence within the road setback shall be no higher than 1.2m in height. iv For mixed use buildings, the residential entrance to the building shall be clearly distinct and separate from the public entrance.
 Separate doors and separate pedestrian connections to footpaths shall be provided.
 Note: This excludes home occupations.
-Note: Visitor accommodation and retirement villages are also subject to a restricted discretionary resource consent application pursuant to Rule 12.26.4.2 (7).